Tronman/base_42/README.md

 # base_42
-All my work at WeThinkCode 2017 cohort
+All my work at WeThinkCode South Africa 2017 cohort

 fdf_side

-ft_ls
+* ft_ls

+implementation of the unix ls commands